Are you using behavioral retargeting to improve the quality of your leads and get more sales? If not, you’re missing a trick.

 5. Don’t keep using the same old offers.

 It’s important to refresh your retargeting campaigns regularly so visitors don’t become blind to them.
-For example, you can tie your campaigns into special occasions like holidays or a business anniversary.
+For example, you can tie your campaigns to special occasions like holidays or business anniversary.

 6. Always test to see what works.